On base change of the fundamental group scheme: Acknowledgements

 \section{Acknowledgements}

 This paper arose from discussions with Holger Brenner in relation to our joint paper \cite{brennerstaeblergeometricdeformations}.
 In particular, I thank him for sparking my interest in this problem and for several useful discussions.
-Furthermore, I thank Manuel Blickle for useful discussions.
+Furthermore, I thank Manuel Blickle for useful discussions and the referee for a careful reading of an earlier draft and useful comments.